top of page

 Since 1974, the Act has fundamentally transformed workplace safety in Great Britain, fatal injury rates have declined dramatically, and millions of workers have been protected from harm.
 While challenges remain, particularly around mental health and evolving work patterns, the legislative framework continues to adapt and protect the UK workforce.

-Ensuring compliance with health and safety legislation with adequate training protects your employees, your business, and delivers measurable financial returns.
-Don't wait for an incident to take action and take the steps necessary before it's too late.
+Don't wait for an incident to take action - Ensuring compliance with health and safety legislation through adequate training protects your employees, your business, and delivers measurable financial returns.

 Disclaimer: This article provides general information about UK health and safety legislation, while every effort has been made to ensure accuracy using official HSE statistics and government sources, it should not be considered legal advice.
 Specific situations may require professional health and safety consultation, always refer to current legislation and official HSE guidance for compliance requirements.